-It is the participant's responsibility to let family and friends know that they will be out of communication reach during the experience (August 12 @ 1 pm until August 17 @ 5 pm).
-If there are family emergencies they must call Amy Henkelman at (303) 384-3537.
-She will know how to get in touch with the teams in the field.
+It is the participant's responsibility to let family and friends know that they will be out of communication reach during the experience (August 10 @ 1 pm until August 15 @ 5 pm).
+If there are family emergencies they must contact the Colorado School of Mines Public Safety office http://publicsafety.mines.edu/.
+They will work with you to get in touch with the teams in the field.

 Participants are not allowed to drive themselves to and from the trailhead.
 This is a group experience and the participant must be with the group, in school vehicles for the entirety of the program.
-The university is liable if participants drive themselves.

-If you have further questions about your expedition, please feel free to contact the Director of the Outdoor Recreation Center at 303-273-3907.
+If you have further questions about your W.I.L.D. program please feel free to contact the Director of the Outdoor Recreation Center at 303-273-3907.

-We look forward to seeing you this Summer and into the fall!
+We look forward to seeing you this fall!